My Dog Thinks Her Name is “NO!”: Better Advice from Cognitive Behavioral Therapy

 Do you feel as though you are constantly telling your dog “NO!”… resulting in him or her flipping-you-the-proverbial-bird?
 Does it seem like your dog simply ignores you whenever you say it?

-“NO!” is often ineffective and even counter-productive because…
+“NO!” is commonly ineffective and even counterproductive because…

 1) It assumes the dog does not know the behavior is “wrong” or unwanted.

-Dogs raised in a “good home” where regular training occurs, learn expected behaviors during puppyhood through traditional conditioning methods.
+Dogs raised in a “good home” learn expected behaviors during puppyhood through traditional conditioning methods.
 When dogs hit the adolescent stage, however, despite knowing “right from wrong” behaviors, many still choose to do the wrong behavior, even when told “No!”.
 In fact, repeating this command can lead to an annoying game that often highlights the unwanted behavior.
-This is especially true for dogs from unconventional backgrounds, who have perhaps been rehomed, since they have learned behaviors which work in their favor and achieve their goal.
+This is especially true for dogs who have been surrendered and rehomed, because they view the new family as not having the skills to effectively communicate with them at their level.
+Dogs from unconventional backgrounds, now in good homes, often have learned behaviors which work in their favor and achieve their goal.
 They understand “NO!” is attempting to discourage a behavior, but they: a) do not see the value in changing the behavior or ; b) are too nervous to stop; or c) there is a combination of both.
 Attempting to teach them the behavior is “wrong” through reinforcements goes against their learned behavior, decreases our bond with our pets, and gives them the perception we do not understand their needs.

 2) It is reactive rather than proactive in nature.

 Pro-active prevention is proven to be more effective than reactive correction for many dogs.
-The word “N0!” can be applied just prior to an unwanted action occurring to deter the action, but the dog’s brain may have already developed the thought pattern, meaning they will likely try the behavior in the future when they know we are unable to prevent it ahead of time.
+The word “N0!” can be applied just prior to an unwanted action occurring to deter the action, but the dog’s brain may have already developed the thought pattern, meaning they will likely try the behavior in the future when they know we are unable to proactively prevent it.

 3) It requires the unwanted behavior to occur first, often leading to an unwanted routine.